Managing your boss means establishing the type of great work relationship with your boss that helps you advance your career.

 And since you’re there, accept that your boss might not like you, or he might not stand behind your every idea.

-Expect divergences of opinions instead, bonuses which are smaller than you wanted, and expect to have days that you will rather not have him around at all.
+Expect divergences of opinions instead, bonuses that are smaller than you wanted, and expect to have days that you will rather not have him around at all.

 If you don’t get along “naturally”, that’s when it comes down to your people skills and self-control.